TheIronG/Nodecraft/README.md

 ```

 ## API
-The API is very simple every event emitted by a client is in `snake_case`, and has a corresponding `camelCase` API method.
+The API is very simple.
+Every event emitted by a client is in `snake_case`, and has a corresponding `camelCase` API method.

-For example, when the client requests the server info for the multiplayer list, it emits `server_info_ping` and calls `onServerInfoPing` in the plugin API
+For example, when the client requests the server info for the multiplayer list, it emits `server_info_ping` which calls `onServerInfoPing` in the plugin API

-Every API method that has a `sender` argument will also have a `packet` argument.
-However not all events utilize this packet
+(Almost) Every API method that has a `sender` argument will also have a `packet` argument.
+However not all events utilize this packet if it exists

+> ## **NOTE: Each plugin will hook it's own instance of each event!
+Meaning, for example, a `onChat` event hooked by 2 different plugins ("plugin1" and "plugin2") will be 2 seperate, isolated, events!
+Changing the packet data in "plugin1" will NOT be reflected in the packet data of "plugin2".
+Because of this, you can NOT overwrite events (cannot change the functionality of the "server_logic" plugins, for example), cancel events, etc!
+I do not know how to properly implement that type of functionality!**

 ## API Methods (incomplete)
 > ### onPacket(sender, packet)